Moduli interpretation of Eisenstein series: Introduction

-Sections \ref{section4} and~\ref{section5} contain the main technical results of this article.
-Continuing the analogy with~\cite{BorisovGunnells}, we also prove invariance of our ring $\ringRl$ under the Hecke algebra.
-We first use an algebraic method to prove this in weights $2$ and~$3$ (Propositions \ref{proposition4.6}, \ref{proposition4.8}, and~\ref{proposition4.11}, with whose proofs we are rather pleased).
-We then combine the Hecke invariance in these low weights with analytic techniques (Rankin-Selberg and nonvanishing of $L$-functions), along with some algebraic geometry of sufficiently positive line bundles on curves, to prove that over $\C$, the ring $\ringRl$ contains \emph{all} modular forms of weights $\wtj \geq 2$ (Theorem~\ref{theorem5.1}).
-In weight~$1$, our ring contains precisely the Eisenstein series.
-Thus our ring is of necessity stable under Hecke operators, this time for the full (noncommutative) Hecke algebra of all double cosets for $\Gammal$.
-Our result that $\ringRl$ contains all modular forms in higher weights is analogous to the results in~\cite{BorisovGunnellsNonvanishing,BorisovGunnellsHigherWeight} for toric modular forms on $\Gamma_1(\myl)$.
-Borisov and Gunnells prove there that the cuspidal part of the toric modular forms in weight~$2$ consists of all cusp forms with nonvanishing central $L$-value, while in weight $\wtj \geq 3$, the cuspidal part is all of $\cuspforms_\wtj(\Gamma_1(\myl))$.
-Their approach also uses nonvanishing of $L$-functions, but is otherwise somewhat different; see the introduction to Section~\ref{section5} below.
-In that section, we use our results so far to study models of the modular curve $X(\myl)$.
-We use our moduli-friendly interpretation of the elements of $\ringRl$ to show the final result of this article (Theorem~\ref{theorem5.5}), which can be stated in the following striking manner: for $\myl \geq 3$, the slopes of lines joining the $\myl$-torsion points of any \emph{one} elliptic curve over $\Q$ with $j \neq 0, 1728$ (for example, $\E_0: y^2 = x^3 + 3141x + 5926$) contain enough information to deduce equations for $X(\myl)$, which parametrizes the $\myl$-torsion of \emph{all} elliptic curves.
-Moreover, the computations involved to find the equations for $X(\myl)$ are all exact computations in the number field $\Q(\E_0[\myl])$, and yield a model for $X(\myl)$ over the cyclotomic field $\Q(\boldmu_\myl)$.
-In particular, no infinite series or other approximations in $\C$ are necessary.
+Sections \ref{section4} and~\ref{section5} contain the technical heart of this article.
+Continuing the analogy with~\cite{BorisovGunnells}, we also prove that $\ringRl$ is stable under the Hecke algebra.
+We first combine various relations between the modular forms in a pleasantly intricate way to deduce Hecke invariance in weights $2$ and~$3$ (Propositions \ref{proposition4.6}, \ref{proposition4.8}, and~\ref{proposition4.11}).
+Combining this result with analytic techniques (Rankin-Selberg and nonvanishing of $L$-functions), along with standard results on sufficiently positive line bundles on curves, we prove that over $\C$, the ring $\ringRl$ contains \emph{all} modular forms of weights $\wtj \geq 2$ (Theorem~\ref{theorem5.1}), and thus ``misses'' only the cusp forms in weight~$1$.
+This is the main result of our article.
+Theorem~\ref{theorem5.1} is analogous to the results in~\cite{BorisovGunnellsNonvanishing,BorisovGunnellsHigherWeight} for toric modular forms on $\Gamma_1(\myl)$: the authors prove there that the cuspidal part of the toric modular forms in weight~$2$ consists of all cusp forms with nonvanishing central $L$-value, while in weight $\wtj \geq 3$, the cuspidal part is all of $\cuspforms_\wtj(\Gamma_1(\myl))$.
+Their approach also uses nonvanishing of $L$-functions, but is otherwise somewhat different.